 - CJ 323 Nonverbal Communication

 To graduate with a BA degree in Intercultural Communications, a student must complete a minimum of 120 credit hours.
-UNM requires approximately 37 hours distributed between seven areas to complete the University Core Curriculum.
+UNM requires 31 hours distributed between seven areas to complete the UNM General Education requirements.
 The university also requires completion of a 3 credit hour U.S. and Global Diversity and Inclusion requirement.
 Students may transfer course work from other accredited institutions to fulfill these requirements.

 - A minimum of 26 credit hours; 23 credit hours must be in courses acceptable toward graduation

 - A UNM GPA of 2.0 or better

 - Demonstrated academic achievement by satisfying the following University General Education areas:

 - Completion of Mathematics

 - Completion of introductory coursework specified by each department.
 See department section of the catalog for details.

 For additional degree and program requirements for the BA in Intercultural Communication, please refer to the UNM Catalog.